WHITE COLLAR CRIME & FRAUD

 The federal government, in conjunction with the state of Nevada, are currently seeking out people that have been accused of crimes related to fraud.
 Fraud is a broad term that can encompass many different types of crimes and illegal offenses.

-Our law office has been very successful negotiating favorable decisions that keep our clients’ records clean.
+My office has been very successful negotiating favorable decisions that keep my clients’ records clean.
 Some of the more common types of fraud include:

 Credit card fraud – is an offense where an individual users another person’s credit card or tries to manufacture a false one.

 Foreclosure fraud – happens if certain parties do not abide by the contracts that they have with homeowners.

 Gaming fraud – is the illegal use of information with respect to Nevada gambling.

 Health care fraud – results from medical professionals who mislead insurance companies about their level of financial entitlement.